Staincliffe CE Junior School

 Maths

-During Spring term year 5 children will learn about:
+During summer term year 5 children will learn about:

 Year 5 follow a progressive approach to maths where children are provided with experience of mathematical concepts in blocks of one or two weeks.
 Children will revisit these concepts throughout the year to ensure they have mastered the knowledge and understanding taught.
 We encourage the children to be independent learners in maths and utilise their Maths Toolkit to support their learning when required.